jhg/trophy-bot/PRIVACY.md

 Trophies are per-server, and the Server ID is saved to be linked to every content created with the bot.

-When the bot handles an exception, it sends info about the error, including the command itself, to the developer through Discord.
+When the bot handles an exception, it sends anonymized debug info (no user-identifying data) to the developer via Discord.

+**Retention:** Error logs are stored only as long as necessary to fix bugs (maximum 30 days).

+Any bug reports, stripped of personal data, will be published indefinitely as public GitHub issues.

 ## What data is visible for others?